-There is a lot of conflicting information floating around on social media these days related to Carbohydrates.
-Carbs have been given a bad name in recent times with diets like Keto & Paleo completely eliminating carbs.
-On the other hand, some diets are high in carbs like the Mediterranean diet.
+There is a lot of conflicting information floating around on social media these days, related to Carbohydrates.
+Carbs have been given a bad name in recent times, with diets like Keto and Paleo completely eliminating them.
+On the other hand, some diets, like the Mediterranean diet, are high in carbs.

-Advocates of these extremely low carb diets suggest that going low carb is the reason they’re losing fat since that turns their body into a “fat burning machine” as the body uses fat as the preferred source of energy in the absence of carbs.
-Well, that’s true, but to a certain extent.
+Advocates of these extremely low carb diets suggest that going low carb is the reason they’re losing fat, since that turns their body into a “fat burning machine”.
+The body uses fat as the preferred source of energy, in the absence of carbs.
+Well, that is true, but only to a certain extent.

 Are carbs actually bad for you?
 Let’s see what science says.

 Carbs are your body’s preferred source of energy.
 Though unlike fats and protein, carbs are not essential in our diets.
 Meaning, we can completely eliminate carbs from our diets and our body will still function properly, hence diets like Keto and Paleo.

 Other nutrients such as certain amino acids and fatty acids can’t be manufactured by the body, and hence, we need certain amounts of protein and fats in our diets without question.

 But, the fact is, we need carbs to perform our best when it comes to endurance as well as resistance training.
 The sport/activity you engage in will dictate the amount of carbs that you need per day.
 Going extremely low carb/carb free can have an impact on your performance.
 More for endurance athletes, and less for resistance training athletes.

 When it comes to fat loss, the main guiding principle is Calories In vs. Calories Out.
 Meaning, if you stay in a calorie deficit, your body will lose fat irrespective of whether you’re eating carbohydrates or not.